Challenge 2050: Global Uncertainty

 Analysis of effects of agriculture on environmental quality; emphasis on agricultural wastes and practices; potential for using agricultural systems for disposal of other wastes; effects of pollution on the agricultural environment.
 (P)

-An introduction to the study of ecology from an agricultural perspective.
-Ecological principles are emphasized, with examples and applications from agriculture.
+Introduces the study of ecology from an agricultural perspective.
+Emphasizes ecological principles with examples and applications from agriculture.

 Credits: 1; Prereq: must be enrolled in CALS upper-division honors program.